bibinnahas/ETLAppJsonTransformer/README.md

     ```
 3. This triggers the spark job in a container, writes the output to disk and shuts down gracefully.
 Validate output in ./data/output/
 #### Method 2 - Using Shell Script
-1. Build the project as explained in the section "Build/Setup Project".
+1. Build the project as explained in the section [Build Project](https://github.com/bibinnahas/ETLAppJsonTransformer#buildsetup-project)
 2. Execute run_job.sh.
 This shell script internally calls a spark-submit job.
     ```
    chmod 777 ./scripts/run_job.sh